 Psalm 23:3 “He renews my strength.
 He guides me along right paths, bringing honor to his name.”

 Nehemiah 8:10 “Then he said to them, “Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for this day is holy to our Lord.
 Do not sorrow, for the joy of the LORD is your strength.”

-Joy is different, it isn’t fleeting, it isn’t tied to a moment but is directly linked to our life in Jesus.
+Joy is different, it isn’t fleeting, it isn’t tied to a moment but is directly linked to life in Christ.
 Jesus likened it to a well of water that springs forth into everlasting life.
 It is the Spirit of Christ in us that changes our perspective, regardless of our situation.
 Whether we go through the valley of the shadow of death or we ascend into the highest heaven, His joy carries with us, it does not diminish when our eyes are fixed on Him.

 This is where we are to invest our strength, not in the flesh, but in the Spirit.

 Mark 12:33 “And to love Him with all the heart, with all the understanding, with all the soul, and with all the strength, and to love one’s neighbor as oneself, is more than all the whole burnt offerings and sacrifices.”

 If we don’t place our strength in His hands, if we spend our days seeking after our own pleasure and filling our homes with entertainment, we will miss all that God has to offer….and our strength will vanish.